 This was it.
 I had done it – had it all figured out.
 I had made it to the place where my middle school guidance counselor urged me not to go.
 I was playing for the band that my friend told me I would never play for.
 And still, one thing hadn’t fallen into place.
 Thebleedingalarm hadn’t changed the landscape of music in America.
 They had barely made a dent in it.
 How could this happen?
 How could an album this unique not be taking off?
 Those are questions that I will never know the answer to.
 All I can say is that when people tell you the music industry is hard, they’re not kidding.
 The music industry is like fighting to take one step forward in a wind tunnel and being blown 100 feet back.
 Constantly.
 I loved Thebleedingalarm.
 I still do.
 But the stress of that constant fighting to take one step was starting to weigh down on me.
 I didn’t even feel like I enjoyed playing drums anymore.

 Eventually, we were able to get out of our contract with Immortal Records without having to pay any of the near $100,000 they claimed we owed them.
 I think all of us knew how lucky we were to be able to say that.
 I knew how lucky I was to have gone through the whole thing, but my time was up.
 I took my high school diploma issued by the New Jersey State Board of Education, and I went to college.

 The thing is I still think about those first few seconds.
-The first time I heard Beauty In Destruction, I was sixteen, blown away, and had no idea that my life would never be the same.
+The first time I heard Beauty in Destruction, I was 16, blown away, and had no idea that my life would never be the same.
 But the best part of it all is that those first few seconds would bring me together with a group of guys that I shared stages, long night drives, growing pains, and a ton of memories with.
 Guys that I truly love.
-Because of Beauty In Destruction, Jens, Paul, Kevin (and then Chris), and Scott will forever be my brothers.
+Because of Beauty in Destruction, Jens, Paul, Kevin (and then Chris), and Scott will forever be my brothers.